RiadAnik/Site_Searching/README.md

 ### Copy the project

-1.Copy all the file except project.sql to your server or localhost.
+1.Copy all the file except gp_oss.sql to your server or localhost.

-2.Create a database and import the project.sql to the database.
+2.Create a database and import the gp_oss.sql to the database.

 3.The landing page is layout.php